ljw1004/csharpspec/csharp/types.md

 ### Enumeration types

 An enumeration type is a distinct type with named constants.
 Every enumeration type has an underlying type, which must be `byte`, `sbyte`, `short`, `ushort`, `int`, `uint`, `long` or `ulong`.
 The set of values of the enumeration type is the same as the set of values of the underlying type.
 Values of the enumeration type are not restricted to the values of the named constants.
-Enumeration types are defined through enumeration declarations (§14.1).
+Enumeration types are defined through enumeration declarations ([Enum declarations](enums.md#enum-declarations)).

 ### Nullable types

 A nullable type can represent all values of its ***underlying type*** plus an additional null value.
 A nullable type is written `T?`, where `T` is the underlying type.
 This syntax is shorthand for `System.Nullable<T>`, and the two forms can be used interchangeably.

 A ***non-nullable value type*** conversely is any value type other than `System.Nullable<T>` and its shorthand `T?` (for any `T`), plus any type parameter that is constrained to be a non-nullable value type (that is, any type parameter with a `struct` constraint).
-The `System.Nullable<T>` type specifies the value type constraint for `T` (§10.1.5), which means that the underlying type of a nullable type can be any non-nullable value type.
+The `System.Nullable<T>` type specifies the value type constraint for `T` ([Type parameter constraints](classes.md#type-parameter-constraints)), which means that the underlying type of a nullable type can be any non-nullable value type.
 The underlying type of a nullable type cannot be a nullable type or a reference type.
 For example, `int??` and `string?` are invalid types.

 An instance of a nullable type `T?` has two public read-only properties: